balinterdi/emberconf2017-resources/labsessions/03_security.md

-TODO ENABLE BINARY IN FILTER TO SEE GOOGLE RESPONSE

 # Security properties of OAuth 2.0 flows

 Many OAuth 2.0 tutorials advise the use of the *Implicit Grant* flow, also known as the *two-legged* flow.
 This flow is straightforward, and seems a lot easier to implement than the *Authorization Code* flow, also known as the *three legged* flow.

-In this lab session, we dissect both *Implicit Grant* flow and the *Authorization Code* flow, and show you which security properties each of these flows has to offer.
+In this lab session, we dissect both *Implicit Grant* flow and the *Authorization Code* flow, and show you the specific security properties for each of these flows.

 Additionally, we will discover how it all comes down to the *access token*, which plays a crucial role in every OAuth 2.0 flow.
 This token is known as a *bearer token*, which essentially means that posession of the token is sufficient to gain access to a protected resource.